erikmav/passport-sqrl/README.md

 ### To Run the Site

 1. Press the F5 key while in VSCode.
-1. If a firewall popup appears, allow Node.js to open port 5858
+1. If a firewall popup appears, allow Node.js to open port 5858 and 5859
 1. Wait for the orange debugging color to appear in the status bar.

 ### Testing with a Browser